sirbebop2k/tradingStrategies/README.md

 ## To do goals:
 - Enact measures to deal with order not being filled (though extremely unlikely)
+- Develop Bollinger strategy, and perhaps integrate with the exisitng MACD one
+-  Strengthen MACD strategy by scaling our positions with stength of MACD swing (on top of existing measure)
 - Perhaps switch from REST to WebSockets to get more continuous data
-- Develop Bollinger strategy, and perhaps integrate with the exisitng MACD one